 Let's assume, for the sake of illustration, that both sayings in the first paragraph are true, that they are Natural Law.
 This means any kind of "war" that involves the coercion of the State will never work and instead always destroy, whereas on the other hand anything that involves liberty and the free market will work because it creates.
 It's the difference between the Political Means of the State – theft, coercion and destruction – and the Economic Means of Society – liberty, creation and the free market.

 Does the free market work perfectly?
-No, it does not.
+No, it doesn't.
 I know that.
 But the worst it works is a quantum leap so far above the best the State can do that the State can only be considered a danger to everything in which it gets involved.

 Take the "war" on drugs as an example.
 The costs exceed the benefits, and always will.
 It's an attempt to change people from the outside in, through threats, violence, prison, destruction and death, in the manner of A Clockwork Orange.
 People only truly change from the inside out, when they change their hearts and minds.
 You can't permanently change anyone's mind for the better by beating them.
 If you can change it at all, it's always for the worse.